kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 Hostnames should be managed only by MeshOperator.
 Otherwise, we get into security issues such as one service owner can override a hostname of other service.
 Hostnames are created by convention in the majority of cases - Kubernetes hostnames are also such example.
-It is still possible for service owner to create unique hostname for their app by asking reaching out to mesh operator.
+It is still possible for service owner to create unique hostname for their app by reaching out to mesh operator.

 To manage hostname, we introduce new object called `HostnameGenerator`